base-org/web/apps/base-docs/tutorials/docs/1_verify-contract-with-basescan.md

 :::tip Unsure what data to input?

-In every foundry project you will have a `.json` file that contains the conrtacts metadata and ABI.
+In every foundry project you will have a `.json` file that contains the contracts metadata and ABI.
 For this particular project, this information is located in the `/verify_contracts/out/Counter.sol/Counter.json`

 Under the `Metadata` object you will find the compiler version under `evmversion`
 :::